GGE05

 Gender Equality Index – education

-Latvian Gender Equality Index1 calculated by the European Institute for Gender Equality (EIGE) in the domain Knowledge, which measures gender inequalities in educational attainment, participation in education and training over the life course and gender segregation, is assessed with 52.1 points, which is notably less than the EU average (64.2).
-The low rating is related to both higher share of females among higher education institution graduates and gender gap in various fields of education (females more commonly choose humanities, while males science and technical fields).
+Latvian Gender Equality Index1 calculated by the European Institute for Gender Equality (EIGE) in the domain Knowledge, which measures gender inequalities in educational attainment, participation in education and training over the life course and gender segregation, is assessed with 43.5 points, which is notably less than the EU average (57.4).
+The low rating is related to both higher share of women among higher education institution graduates and gender gap in various fields of education (women more commonly choose humanities, while men science and technical fields).
 According to EIGE assessment, Latvia has consistently taken the last place among the EU countries in the domain Knowledge since 2015, thus, it is possible to conclude that Latvia should continue serious development in the field of education.

 Methodological explanations: